jamie2210/CI_MS3_RR/TESTING.md

 | Defensive Programming (user in session) | When user logged out any page only for liged in access will automatically redirect to the logged outhome page | Attempt to enter pages for logged In Access Only | Redirected to home page | Pass |
 | Defensive Prgramming (deletion) | Before any deletion a modal pops up confirming the user wishes to delete | Attempt to delete Organisation, Profile & Review | Defensive modal pops up | Pass |
 | Error Page | Button redirects the user to the home page | Clicked button | Redirected to home page | Pass |

+#### __Returning Visitor Goals__

+1. Log in to my account.
+2. Create, edit, delete and view my rave reviews.
+3. Edit, delete and view my profile.
+4. Search for other rave reviews from other members.

 #### __Site Owner__